promregator/promregator/docs/config.md

 Please also make sure that you set "cf.proxyPort", too, as otherwise proxy support will be disabled.

-*WARNING!*
-Due to some limitation in the underlying libraries, it is currently *not* supported to specify the hostname of your proxy server here.
-In general this is considered a bug, and once the underlying software has resolved this limitation, it will also be made available to use hostnames instead of IP addresses here.
-Sorry for inconvenience caused!

 *HINT*
 For the time being (i.e. this will change in future) the proxy specified here will also be used to access the targets.